wywy-vietnam/general/welcome/welcome2-1.md

 To use English as much as you can everyday make you better getting communication skills.

 ### Score
-Score is sum of what your action included as below description.
+The score is the sum of what you have done as described below.

 #### To eliminate the fear of watching English content.
 1. Watch
  - Just try to watch.
  - I enjoyed watching the YouTube content.
-2. Search
+2. Watch better
  - I searched for YouTube content related to English for later viewing.
  It will help, better content to prevent give up current action.
 3. Watch complicated
  - Just try to watch business or development, it will help elimiate stree from complicated content.
-4. Transalte
+4. Watch like a professional.
  - Translate Youtube content
  - Whether it was YouTube content, replies, blogs, articles, or anything else, I understood 90 percent of it.

 #### The purpose is to eliminate the fear of learning English content.<br>
-5. Get knowlege
+5. Get knowledge
  - I had the knowledge, but I used my native language.
  - I watched study content related to development or business then gained knowledge from English content.
 I need to use my native language in some cases since some concepts are new to me.